godly-devotion/Baka-MPlayer-old/README.rst

 =======
 In order to open this project, you require:

-- Windows 7 SP 1 or newer
+- Windows 7 SP1 or newer
 - Visual Studio 2013 or newer

 Note